Luann (comic strip): Topics

-Luann Againn

-On March 17, 2013, GoComics began republishing old strips under the title Luann Againn, starting with the first strip, dated March 17, 1985.

 Musical

 In 2006, Evans—with the help of arranger/orchestrator Justin Gray—wrote a musical based on the strip, titled Luann: Scenes in a Teen's Life, produced by Center ARTES and performed at the California Center for the Arts in Escondido, California.
 It was performed by local drama students from Rancho Buena Vista High School.
 An original cast recording, titled Scenes in a Teen's Life, was made.
 In March 2008, Palomar College, in San Marcos, California performed this musical.
 It was the musical's college theater debut.
 Luann: Scenes In A Teen's Life was next scheduled to be performed by Huntington Beach Playhouse in August 2008.
 Its South San Diego High School debut was in May 2010.

 Books

 There are 22 books featuring Luann: